Tinodon: Other species

 Marsh described what he believed represented another species of the genus based on another, smaller lower jaw.
 The perceived differences included smaller teeth, the inner margin of the jaw being somewhat inflected, and the jaw joint being level with the base of the teeth rather than being above their crowns.
 American paleontologist George Gaylord Simpson wrote that Marsh's first observation was erroneous, as Marsh's own measurements had shown that the teeth of both specimens were the same size.
 Simpson further stated that while other differences did exist, they were slight.
-Kielan-Jaworowska et al. declared the two species synonymous based on Simpson's observations, and further stated that it is likely that all Tinodon remains from the Morrison Formation belong to the species T. bellus.
+Polish paleobiologist Zofia Kielan-Jaworowska and colleagues declared the two species synonymous based on Simpson's observations, and further stated that it is likely that all Tinodon remains from the Morrison Formation belong to the species T. bellus.

 The species T. micron was described on the basis of a handful of molars.
 The teeth differed from those of known specimens in their smaller size, the presence of labial cingula (ridges of enamel facing the lips), a less centrally acute lingual (facing the tongue) cingulum, and less steep angulation of the cusps.
 The researchers who described T. micron noted that some of the teeth could potentially belong to a species of the genus Spalacotherium instead; on the other hand, they stated that some of the teeth they assigned to Spalacotherium evansae could possibly belong to T. micron.

 Classification

 The placement of Tinodon within the broader mammalian classification scheme is uncertain.
-In their 2004 book Mammals from the Age of the Dinosaurs, Polish paleobiologist Zofia Kielan-Jaworowska and colleagues constructed multiple cladograms evaluating potential relationships among extinct mammals, one of which placed Tinodontidae in an unnamed clade consisting of the groups Allotheria, Eutriconodonta, and Trechnotheria.
+In their 2004 book Mammals from the Age of the Dinosaurs, Kielan-Jaworowska et al. constructed multiple cladograms evaluating potential relationships among extinct mammals, one of which placed Tinodontidae in an unnamed clade consisting of the groups Allotheria, Eutriconodonta, and Trechnotheria.
 However, their results were not conclusive, and they ultimately designated Tinodontidae as incertae sedis within Mammalia.
 The family was later included in a 2010 study by Russian paleontologists Alexander Olegovich Averianov and Alexey Vladimirovich Lopatin that analyzed the relationships between various mammalian groups based on scientific consensus, which rejected the traditional idea that Mammalia could be divided into three subclasses (Prototheria, represented by living monotremes; Allotheria, containing the extinct multituberculates; and Theria).
 Instead, it placed all members of the crown group Mammalia within Trechnotheria, with Tinodontidae as its sister group.
 A similar 2014 consensus-based analysis by Chinese paleontologist Shundong Bi and colleagues contradicted the results of the 2010 study (without citing it directly) and reaffirmed the placement of Tinodon among crown mammals, specifically as a sister group to Allotheria.
 However, the paper's authors noted that this was inconsistent with its usual taxonomic placement (citing Kielan-Jaworowska et al.) and that its position was unstable.
 They suggested the possibility that this placement could indicate the development of allotherian teeth, such as those of Haramiyavia, from a simpler triangular cusp arrangement.
 Ultimately, they stated that more data would be needed to come to a more definitive conclusion.